Stroke Recovery

 • Identify the level of electrical activity in each muscle.

-• Test specific arm muscles using diagnostic technologies (e.g., multichannel EMG studies).
+• Test specific arm muscles using diagnostic technologies (e.g., multichannel electromyography, or EMG, studies).

 Stroke Center Locations